nmadhire-vibecoding/understanding-pydantic/README.md

 - How to work with nested models
 - How to use Pydantic with Google Gemini for structured, type-safe AI responses
 - How validation errors work and provide helpful messages
+ - How to chain prompts and validate the second response (kid-suitability check)

 ## Example Output